 Sinus Proximity or Enlargement:

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged (“hyperpneumatized”).
 This condition may result in insufficient bone for the placement of dental implants.
 Drs.
-Meraw, Mentzel or Plonka can perform a procedure called a “sinus lift” that can allow implant placement.
+Meraw, Plonka or Lopez-Torres can perform a procedure called a “sinus lift” that can allow implant placement.